Question order bias is an issue that can affect the reliability and validity of your survey results.

 For example, respondents are more likely to choose options higher on the list.

-Moreover, sometimes survey takers give context to certain questions, affecting the following questions.
+Moreover, sometimes survey takers give context to certain survey questions, affecting the following questions.
 In return, respondents will be influenced by it as they answer the next one.

 Practical Example of Question Survey Bias